Using Policies

 property of the alertConfig

-object.
-This URL must be an HTTPS URL configured to properly respond with your Webhook signing key and act as a Webhook Server.
+This mechanism allows you to programmatically consume findings and the data sent will contain sensitive information as well as additional metadata like the location of the findings in the payload.
+For this reason the URL must be an HTTPS URL and the service backing it be implemented to properly respond with your Webhook signing key and act as a Webhook Server.

 Below is what Webhook URL should like in your policy's alertConfig